gabeorosan/pa-project/scripts/README.md

 viruses with only C alpha residues are removed.
 The output is written to unids_ca.txt and uniq_lres_ca_removed.xlsx

+## count_aas.py

+This creates aas.json, containing the most common AA for each capsid.
+Note that this requires the full capsid files which are too large to attach; this script is included for documentation purposes.

 ## xlfiles_json.ipynb

 This notebook does all the data processing necessary to get from the find_aas and franken output to the db.json databse